-- Early in the pandemic, Zion was requiring a shuttle ticket to be reserved in advance.
-That is no longer required and shuttles are now first come first serve. - Keep in mind that lines can be long, arrive early and allow extra time!
+- Shuttles to get around the park are first come first serve. - Keep in mind that lines can be long, arrive early and allow extra time!

 - Zion costs $35 for a weekly pass or is free with the America the Beautiful Pass!

-- I highly recommend downloading the Gypsy Guides audio tour to learn more about the park while you're driving!
+- I highly recommend downloading the Guide Along audio tour to learn more about the park while you're driving!
 The tour includes recommendations on where to stop, history of the park and more.

 There are two main sections of the park - the Zion Canyon and Kolob Canyons.
 The Kolob Canyon portion was closed when I visited due to Covid, but has since reopened.
 The Zion Canyon portion is the more popular area with the most well known hikes.
 Kolob Canyon has some equally amazing views with fewer people, so visit both areas if you have time!

 Heavy traffic on the Angel’s Landing trail has made it overly dangerous in recent years.
-In response, the park service has issued a permit system that goes into effect April 2022.
-Permits will be issued using a lottery system in multiple batches.
-For example, you will apply for hiking the trail in the summer in April and apply for hiking it in the fall in July.
-An additional lottery will occur one day prior to your desired hiking date.
+In response, the park service has issued a permit system that went into effect April 2022.
+Permits will be issued using a lottery system, and you can apply either a few months before, or the day before.
 Apply for your permit at Recreation.gov.

 Angel’s Landing is one of most famous trails in the park.
 It is also known to be dangerous.
 Multiple publications have listed it to be among the most dangerous hikes in the world, so come prepared.